 Tekla Global BIM Awards is a biennial event which celebrates the achievements of our customers in the Building & Construction Industry.
-The student category has been added to the competition to highlight the talents of budding civil, structural engineering and construction management students worldwide.
+The student category highlights the talents of budding civil, structural engineering and construction management students worldwide.
 The competition offers a venue for students to showcase their skills amongst the most iconic projects in the industry.

 The winners of the 2018 Tekla Global BIM Award Student Competition will receive: